 The Secret to Running a Killer Meeting?
 Fun, Says Arabella Pollack.

 Who Should Apply

-The Master of Science in Strategic Communications program is an intensive, accelerated, graduate-level education for motivated individuals who have already demonstrated professional leadership.
-The program seeks the high-potential applicant who has demonstrated substantial accomplishment in his or her field.
-Individuals who have clearly established their potential and who can show a strong record of professional achievement are favored.
+The Master of Science in Strategic Communications program is an intensive, accelerated, graduate-level immersion experience for motivated individuals who have already demonstrated significant professional accomplishment.
+The program seeks high-potential applicants who have clearly established their leadership potential and who can show a strong record of professional achievement.

 Because the student mix within the cohort is a critical value of the program, we look carefully at representing diverse industries and experiences within every incoming class.

 Strategic Communications graduates hold positions as diverse as Chief Strategy Officer, Director Corporate Communications, Executive Director, Development and Communications Director, Global Marketing Manager, Vice President - Internal Communications at organizations such as Viacom, Bloomberg, Girl Scouts of America, Starwood Hotels, and Advertising, Public Relations, Strategy, and Digital agencies in NYC and beyond.
 They hold executive positions in all industry sectors including financial services, healthcare and pharmaceutical, entertainment, media, and government and nonprofit.